r00b/cessna-private-pilot-course/1.3-takeoffs-and-landings/1-basic-weather-theory.md

   * Onboard weather radar if equipped

 ### Wind Shear and Microburst
-* Wind shear is suddent change over short distance or period of time in wind direction (horisontally and vertically) and speed
+* Wind shear is suddent change over short distance or period of time in wind direction (horizontally and vertically) and speed
 * Microbursts
   * Small-scale intense downdraft
   * Produced by some thunderstorms